Generalized Fermat's principle and Snell's law for cone structures and applications: Physical interpretations and applications

 \subsection{Discretized spacetimes}

 As a final note on the applications, we briefly pose the following connection with the study of discretized spacetimes, to be explored in detail in a future work.
-Suppose we take a smooth cone structure $ \C $ on a smooth manifold $ Q $ and discretize it (in both space and time), i.e. we consider a grid covering $ Q $ where $ \C $ is assumed to be constant within each cell, and the cell boundaries are treated as interfaces.\footnote{Formally, the discretization of a standard spacetime (with a specific Lorentzian metric) can be split into the discretization of the conformal structure and the conformal factor.
-The latter, however, is not relevant here.} Cone geodesics in this discretized spacetime can be computed as straight lightlike curves within the cells, applying Snell's law of refraction \eqref{eq:snell} each time they cross an interface.
+Suppose we take a smooth cone structure $ \C $ on a smooth manifold $ Q $ and discretize it (in both space and time),\footnote{Formally, the discretization of a standard spacetime (with a specific Lorentzian metric) can be split into the discretization of the conformal structure and the conformal factor.
+The latter, however, is not relevant here.} i.e. we consider a grid covering $ Q $ where $ \C $ is assumed to be constant within each cell, and the cell boundaries are treated as interfaces (see also the physical setting in the review \cite{sanchez2026}).
+Cone geodesics in this discretized spacetime can be computed as straight lightlike curves within the cells, applying Snell's law of refraction \eqref{eq:snell} each time they cross an interface.
 It is expected that these discretized cone geodesics converge to the original smooth ones as the grid becomes finer, thereby recovering the causality of the original spacetime.
 For the computation of objects such as event horizons, only Snell cone geodesics should be considered, whose determination---particularly in the case of the double-refraction phenomenon---is described in \S~\ref{sec:cone_geodesics}.
 In future work, our procedure will be compared with more standard approaches in numerical relativity, such as ray tracing \cite{LehnerRT} (which is, in principle, less efficient), as well as with methods addressing more open problems, such as neutrino propagation \cite{LehnerN}.